sfeeser/genesys/specbook.md

 Chapter 7: The Canvas
 Chapter 8: The Mechanical Delivery
 Chapter 9: The Agentic Loop
 Chapter 10: The Greenfield Protocol
+Chapter 11: The Architectural Preflight
+Chapter 12: Package Topology & Dependency Law

 # **Chapter 1: The Genesis Manifesto (v7.0 - RELEASE)**